 MPA – John Jay College of Criminal Justice; Specialization: Management and Operations

 Graduate Certificate in Police Studies – John Jay College of Criminal Justice

-Bachelor of Arts – SUNY at Oswego; Double Major: Public Justice and Psychology
+B.A. – SUNY at Oswego; Public Justice and Psychology

 - Criminal Justice is the field that studies formal social control.
 This course covers the processing of crime by agents of formal control (police, courts, and institutional corrections).
 The general focus is on understanding the complex interactions of structures and agents in the system.
 Of particular concern are discretion and diversity in law enforcement, due process in criminal courts, and the punishment-rehabilitation dichotomy in corrections.
 The ultimate goal is to provide a critical foundation that prepares students for the challenges of a career in criminal justice.

 - This course is intended to broaden the studenta??s understanding of the origins and development of law enforcement agencies in the United States.
 Moreover, the course will examine the complex role of the police in a democratic society in the criminal justice system.
 An emphasis will be placed on recruitment, the training process and the importance of diversity, particularly among larger police departments in the U.S. The course will also examine contemporary legal issues and modern strategies such as community, evidence-based, intelligence-led and predictive policing.
 Prerequisite: CRJ 101